genexuslabs/chameleon-controls-library/src/components/popover/readme.md

 ## Overview

-The `ch-popover` component represents a popover container that is positioned relative to an element or the screen, but placed on the top layer using `position: fixed`.
+The `ch-popover` component represents a popover container that is positioned relative to an element, but placed on the top layer using `position: fixed`.

 ## Properties